uptane/uptane-standard/uptane-standard.md

 In order to perform partial verification, an ECU SHALL perform the following steps:

 1. Load the latest attested time from the time server.
-2. Load the latest top-level targets metadata file from the director repository.
+2. Load the latest top-level Targets metadata file from the Director repository.
 3. Check that the metadata file has been signed by a threshold of keys specified in the previous root metadata file.
 If not, return an error code indicating an arbitrary software attack.
 4. Check that the version number in the previous targets metadata file, if any, is less than or equal to the version number in this targets metadata file.
 If not, return an error code indicating a rollback attack.
 5. Check that the latest attested time is lower than the expiration timestamp in this metadata file.
 If not, return an error code indicating a freeze attack.